 When Remortgaging is an Option

-Remortgaging can be considered when there is sufficient equity in the property.
-This means that the value of your home is more than the amount you owe on the mortgage.
-The released equity can then be used to cover care costs, providing a financial lifeline.
+Remortgaging can only be considered when there is sufficient equity in the property — meaning the property’s value is significantly more than any outstanding mortgage.
+The released equity can then be used to fund care, providing a financial bridge without forcing a sale.

 Potential Consequences of Remortgaging

-While remortgaging can provide necessary funds, it’s not without its risks.
-Increasing your mortgage debt can lead to higher monthly payments, which may be challenging to manage on a reduced income, typical when one partner requires care.
+While remortgaging can provide necessary funds in the short term, it is not without significant risks.
+Increasing your mortgage debt leads to higher monthly payments (or, with a lifetime mortgage, a growing debt secured against the property), which may be difficult to manage on a reduced household income — particularly when one partner is in care and no longer contributing financially.

 Key considerations include:

-- The impact of increased mortgage debt on your monthly outgoings.
+- The impact of increased mortgage debt on monthly outgoings for the partner remaining at home.

-- The risk of negative equity if the housing market declines.
+- The risk of negative equity if property values fall.

 Living Arrangements After One Owner Requires Care